Blog

 1. Bring the water to the boil, remove from heat and stir in your sugar until it has completely dissolved.

-2. Add the tea and allow it to steep until the mix has completely cooled to room temperature (this will take most of the day – prepare your sweet tea in the evening so it is ready by the next morning).
+2. Add the kombucha tea bags and allow the tea to mix with the boiled water and dissolved sugar.
+Once you are happy with the colour of the sweet tea, remove the tea bags and cover the saucepan with a lid.
+Please wait until the kombucha sweet tea mix has completely cooled to room temperature (this will take most of the day – prepare your sweet tea in the evening so it is ready by the next morning).

 Combine the sweet tea with your kombucha SCOBY & starter culture liquid

-1. Pour the room temperature kombucha sweet tea into your glass jar.
+1. Pour the room temperature kombucha sweet tea into your glass kombucha brewing jar.

 2. Gently pour your starter culture liquid into the jar and slowly stir for a few seconds.